 How Long Does It Take To Get A GED?

-You have more flexibility when you sign up for the online GED prep course.
-Usually, online courses are self-paced, so you choose how long and how often you want to learn.
+This online course is self-paced, so you choose how long and how often you want to learn.

 The beauty of online GED courses lies in the fact that you decide about your schedule.
 Online courses are also shorter because the lessons are very focused and straight to the point.

-Sure, if you feel like learning, you can get ready for all GED tests in about 2 months.
 Keep in mind that sometimes it’s better to slow down but be consistent.
 You will get there if you stay on track.

 • The Language Course includes 8 learning hours of materials